 - 1. Meeting the Standard-explains which state core curriculum science standards correlate to each topic. - 2.
 Checkpoints for Teaching-describes the concepts that should be incorporated into your lesson plan and that you should ensure students understand. - 3.
 Student Discovery Guide Activities-in-class activities based on the Student Discovery Guide.
-Provided to you by The Nature Conservancy, the Discovery Guides serve as workbooks and field guides with specific pages that correlate to the five pre-tour topics listed above. - 4.
+Provided to you by The Nature Conservancy, the Discovery Guide serves as workbook and field guide with specific pages that correlate to the five pre-tour topics listed above. - 4.
 Background Information-topic-specific information designed to help teachers prepare their lesson plans. - 5.
 Options for Further Activity-other concepts and ideas for activities. - 6.
 Other Resources-references for more information. - 7.
 Related Vocabulary-a list of topical vocabulary that should be addressed in your lesson plan.

-Please Remember: These in-class materials and activities are designed to enhance your students' wetlands education and Wings & Water Tour experience.
-They have been constructed to help you meet the State Core Curriculum Standards for the study of wetlands and should work hand-in-hand with curriculum that you already have in place.
-As you plan your science curriculum for the year, please incorporate these topics and activities into your classroom studies with your Preserve field trip in mind.
+Please Remember: These in-class materials and activities are designed to enhance your students' wetlands education and Wings & Water tour experience.
+They have been designed to help you meet the state core curriculum standards for the study of wetlands and should work hand-in-hand with curriculum that you already have in place.
+As you plan your science curriculum for the year, please incorporate these topics and activities into your classroom studies as appropriate.

-PRE-Tour Topic #1: Wetlands THEME: Wetlands are an important part of Utah.
+SPRING PRE-Tour Topic #1: Wetlands THEME: Wetlands Are an Important Part of Utah.

-Below are the concepts your students should understand about wetlands before they take their FALL preserve tour.
+Below are the concepts your students should understand about wetlands before they take their SPRING preserve tour.